jasonkronemeyer/jasonkronemeyer.github.io/_posts/2026-03-10-forth-Internetwork.md

 The **Fourth Internetwork** connects *responsibility*.

-It emerges at a moment when communities—especially rural and tribal ones—face a paradox: they are more digitally connected than ever, yet more vulnerable to ecological loss, cultural erosion, and institutional amnesia.
+It emerges at a moment when communities, especially tribal and rural, face a paradox: they are more digitally connected than ever, yet more vulnerable to ecological loss, cultural erosion, and institutional amnesia.
 The old networks carried information.
 The new one must carry **meaning**.

 ---